bitovi/router-4-web-component/package/README.md

 #### class `Params`

-This abstract class is used as a base for web components that want to get params information from a route's path.
-An instance of this class can only be an element that is the immediate child of `<r4w-route>`.
+This class is used as a base for web components that want to get params information from a route's path.
+Must be a descendant of an `<r4w-route>` element.

 Create a web component.